stacksjs/stacks/README.md

 buddy fresh # fresh reinstall of all deps buddy clean # removes all deps

-buddy upgrade # auto-upgrade deps, framework, node.js, and/or pnpm
+buddy upgrade # auto-upgrades deps, framework, node.js, and/or pnpm
-buddy upgrade:dependencies # auto-upgrade deps & the Stacks framework
+buddy upgrade:dependencies # auto-upgrades deps & the Stacks framework
-buddy upgrade:framework # auto-upgrade deps & the Stacks framework
+buddy upgrade:framework # auto-upgrades deps & the Stacks framework
-buddy upgrade:package-manager # auto-upgrade deps & the Stacks framework
+buddy upgrade:package-manager # auto-upgrades deps & the Stacks framework
-buddy upgrade:search-engine # auto-upgrades Meilisearch
-buddy upgrade:node # upgrade to latest project-defined node version buddy upgrade:all # upgrade Node, package manager, framework, dependencies
+buddy upgrade:search-engine # auto-upgrades configured search engine buddy upgrade:node # upgrades to latest project-defined node version buddy upgrade:all # upgrades Node, package manager, framework, dependencies

 # if you need any more info on any command listed here, you may suffix
 # any of them via the "help option", i.e. `buddy ... --help`

-buddy dev # start one of the dev servers (components, functions, pages, or docs) buddy dev:components # start local playground dev server buddy dev:desktop # starts the Desktop playground buddy dev:pages # start local playground pages dev server buddy dev:functions # stub local the functions buddy dev:docs # start local docs dev server buddy development # `buddy dev` alias
+buddy dev # starts one of the dev servers (components, functions, pages, or docs) buddy dev:components # starts local playground dev server buddy dev:desktop # starts the Desktop playground buddy dev:pages # starts local playground pages dev server buddy dev:functions # stubs local the functions buddy dev:docs # starts local docs dev server buddy development # `buddy dev` alias

 # for Laravel folks, `serve` may ring more familiar than the `dev` name.
 Hence, we aliased it: